JACGWD/web-iv-2025/week-2/manually-Installing-wordpress.md

 4. Move all the files (not the **folder** itself) from the Wordpress folder to Bitnami/apache2/htdocs/
 5. Open [http://localhost:8080/phpmyadmin](http://localhost:8080/phpmyadmin) (change port number if necessary, for example: http://localhost:<span style="color:red">8081</span>).
-6. Login as "bitnami" with password "bitnami".
-(If this does not work, try username "root".)
+6. Login as "root" with password "bitnami".
+(If this does not work, try username "bitnami".)
 7. Create an empty database.
 Name it: jwdb
 8. Go to [http://localhost:8080/wp-admin/setup-config.php](http://localhost:8080/wp-admin/setup-config.php)
     (change port number if necessary).
 9. Follow the on-screen step-by-step.
 You will need this info:

     -   Database name: jwdb
-    -   Database username: bitnami
+    -   Database username: root
     -   Database password: bitnami
     -   Database host: localhost:8080
     -   Database prefix: Your initials followed by an underscore (ex: eg_)